Melbourne

 Tues–Fri 10.00 to 4.00, Sat–Sun 10.00 to 5.00 Closed Mon.

-April 5 to July 20 Blak In-Justice: Incarceration and Resilience.
+To July 20 Blak In-Justice: Incarceration and Resilience.

 Richard Bell, Walk On (Bell’s Theorem), 2007, synthetic polymer paint on canvas, overall 240 × 360 × 3cm.
 Museum of Contemporary Art Australia, donated through the Australian Government’s Cultural Gifts Program by Michael Eliadis. © the artist.
 Courtesy the artist and Museum of Contemporary Art Australia, Sydney